 - Effects > Amplitude and Compression > Multi-band Compressor 0r Single-band Compressor (a compressor used on specific frequency ranges)

-When things get crazy, you can zero in on the specific section problem area in your waveform using the paintbrush tool and the Spectral Frequency display.
+You can get more granular by zeroing in on the specific section problem area in your waveform using the paintbrush tool and using the Spectral Frequency display.
 After you select the problem area, you can process it using any of the plugins available to you.

-Again, this method of audio correction deserves its own post.
-The precision provided by the paintbrush tool and the Spectral Frequency display is one of the many reasons we’ve decided to use Adobe Audition for all of our editing needs.
+The precision provided by the paintbrush tool and the Spectral Frequency display are some of the main reasons we've decided to use Adobe Audition for all of our editing needs.

 3. Final Track Mixing